Menu

 34 16 51 15

 * Note: Half sizes are available in most models of snowboard boots.
-The sizing chart above is a good starting point, but remember that all manufacturers and boot models vary and each has its own fit profile.
-If you have the ability to try a boot on in-person before buying, please consider doing that!
+The sizing chart above is a good starting point, but remember that all manufacturers and boot models vary and each has its fit profile.
+If you can try a boot on in person before buying, please consider doing that!